 The cardinal sin of selling is not knowing when to walk away.
 Learn how to avoid unhappy deals so you can sell more efficiently and perfect your trade-craft.

-It’s true.
-An e-book is just like a real book.
-I just had a fun phone conversation with college basketball legend, Chantal Vallee.
-She’s the lady that took the female basketball team at the University of Windsor from last place to first place and kept them there for five consecutive years.
-I had the pleasure […]
+1+ An e-book is just like a real book, except it’s faster to create, cheaper to bring to market and much easier to sell.
+Here are tips on how to write an e-book.
+I recently had a fun phone conversation with college basketball legend, Chantal Vallee.
+She’s the coach that took the female basketball team […]